saiprasad1230/rubyonrailspractice/README.md

 # FriendsList App

-This is for Practice of Ruby on Rails App.
+Practice of Ruby on Rails App.